-Brevard County Utility Services Department suggests all residents register their unlisted landline, cell phone and/or email address with the Brevard County Emergency Operations Center (EOC).
-The EOC will be able to contact residents in the event of a disaster, boil water notice, or other related emergency.
+Brevard County Utilities suggests all residents register their unlisted landline, cell phone and/or email address with the Brevard County Emergency Operations Center.
+Emergency Operations will be able to contact residents in the event of a disaster, boil water notice, or other emergency.

-Alert Brevard notifications are action-oriented safety messages based on your physical address.
-If you register phone numbers and/or email addresses with Alert Brevard, you can receive automated notifications about boil-water notices, shelter-in-place or evacuation orders, law enforcement activity, etc. for your area.
+Alert Brevard Notifications are action-oriented safety messages based on your physical address.
+If you register phone numbers and or email addresses with Alert Brevard, you can receive automated notifications about boilwater notices, shelter-in-place or evacuation orders, law enforcement activity, etc. for your area.

-Register by going to www.embrevard.com and clicking "Alert Signup."
+Register by going to www.embrevard.com and click "Alert Signup".
 If you do not have access to the internet, please call (321) 637-6670.

-The US Environmental Protection Agency (EPA) Wants You to Know
+The US Environmental Protection Agency Wants You to Know

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people, and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiological contaminants are available from the EPA's Safe Drinking Water Hotline at (800) 426-4791.
+Environmental Protection Agency (EPA) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiological contaminants are available from the EPA Safe Drinking Water Hotline (800) 426-4791.